A PA is a nationally certified and state-licensed medical professional.

-They practice and prescribe medication in all 50 states, the District of Columbia, the majority of the U.S. territories and the uniformed services.
+They practice and prescribe medication in all 50 states, the District of Columbia, U.S. territories, and the uniformed services.

 PAs are vital to healthcare.
 The Affordable Care Act, which was enacted in 2010, recognized PAs for the first time as one of three primary care providers (PAs, Nurse Practitioners and Physicians).
 The law also empowered PAs to lead patient-centered medical teams.
 Team-based care is at the core of a PA’s training.
 PAs can practice autonomously or in a collaborative relationship with other members of a patient’s healthcare team.
 This combination is a major source of their strength.

 PAs are experts in general medicine.
 They undergo rigorous medical training.
 PAs must take a test in general medicine in order to be licensed and certified.
 They must graduate from an accredited PA program and pass a certification exam.
 Like physicians and NPs, PAs must complete extensive continuing medical education throughout their careers.

 PAs diagnose, treat and prescribe medicine.
 Thanks to an education modeled on the medical school curriculum, PAs learn to make life saving diagnostic and therapeutic decisions while working autonomously or in collaboration with other members of the healthcare team.
 PAs are certified as medical generalists with a foundation in primary care.
 Over the course of their careers, many PAs practice in two or three specialty areas, giving them deep experience and the flexibility to meet the changing needs of their patients, employers and communities.